Merlot Redbud Tree

 Merlot Redbud (Cercis x 'Merlot') is a gorgeous, small tree with thick, glossy - and dark purple! - leaves.
 They won't discolor or burn.

 In early spring, you and your neighbors will love seeing the awesome floral display.
 Each beautiful bare branch is liberally frosted in bright lavender-pink flowers.
-This blooms really showcase the arching, upright branch structure and provide a beautiful, fountain-like effect.
+These blooms really showcase the arching, upright branch structure and provide a beautiful, fountain-like effect.

 The flower display can last for weeks long for you to enjoy.
 Think of it!
 Weeks of blooms to welcome spring.
 Early butterflies really appreciate this native nectar source.